Terry Jones (pastor): Polk County, Florida

-In April 2013, Jones announced plans for a Koran burning event to be held on September 11, 2013.
+In April 2013, Jones announced plans for a Qur'an burning event to be held on September 11, 2013.
 In Iran, Pakistan, and at an Interfaith Conference in Vienna there have been calls for the United States government to stop this event.
 Army General Lloyd Austin III, commander of US Central Command called Jones on September 9, 2013, to ask him cancel the event, however Jones declined.
-Police arrested Jones on September 11, 2013, before he could burn 2,998 Korans soaked with kerosene at a park in Polk County, Florida.
+Police arrested Jones on September 11, 2013, before he could burn 2,998 Qur'ans soaked with kerosene at a park in Polk County, Florida.
 He was charged with unlawfully conveying fuel and openly carrying a firearm.
 The charge of unlawfully conveying fuel, made against both Jones and Marvin Wayne Sapp, who was driving, was dismissed in October, 2014 by Circuit Court judge Roger Alcott, who wrote "For purposes of the legal analysis, the nature of the books in the grill does not matter...
 It would not matter if the materials in the grill were books, oak wood or BBQ briquettes.
 The material facts simply do not demonstrate a violation of Florida statutes."
 This dismissal was upheld by the Second District Court of Appeals in June, 2015.

+Egypt

+On November 28, 2012, following the release of the controversial film Innocence of Muslims, an Egyptian court sentenced the film’s creator Nakoula Basseley Nakoula as well as Jones and several others to death in absentia for “defaming” Islam.